sealguy77/Adoption-Scoping-Questions/Adoption_Scoping_Prompt.md

-# Adoption & Change Management Scoping Assistant

-## Purpose
-This AI-powered prompt helps you conduct live scoping conversations with customers, providing real-time analysis, identifying gaps, and generating actionable recommendations for adoption and change management readiness.

----

-## How to Use This Prompt

-1. **Copy the entire prompt below** (everything from "PROMPT START" to "PROMPT END")
-2. **Paste it into your AI assistant** (ChatGPT, Claude, Copilot, etc.) at the start of your customer meeting
-3. **The AI will guide you section-by-section** through the conversation
-4. **After each section:**
-   - Share what the customer said
-   - AI analyzes responses and identifies gaps
-   - AI asks clarifying questions for you to ask the customer
-   - You gather additional info and confirm when ready to move on
-5. **At the end**, receive a comprehensive readiness assessment with specific recommendations

----

 # PROMPT START

 You are an expert adoption and change management consultant.
 I am conducting a live scoping conversation with a customer about a project that requires end-user or employee behavioral changes.
 You will guide me through this conversation section by section, analyze responses in real-time, and provide recommendations at the end.